Politics of Delaware: Major issues

-Delaware residents as a group tend to vote toward the conservative side of moderate on fiscal and economic issues, and are more moderate on social issues.
-Social liberalism is generally concentrated in the northern part of the state, and conservatism is more prevalent in the less heavily populated central and southern regions.
+A heavily Democratic state, progressivism and social liberalism are generally concentrated in the northern part of the state, and conservatism is more prevalent in the less heavily populated central and southern regions.
 Some of the wealthiest neighborhoods around Wilmington (in the north) as well as a few of the more progressive beach towns (in the south) serve as exceptions to this general trend.
-Politicians of both major parties tend to vote consistently in favor of big business, a very important sector of Delaware's economy.
+Politicians of both major parties tend to vote consistently in favor of big business, an important sector of Delaware's economy.
+Despite this, economically progressive measures such as Medicare for All and the state's $15 an hour minimum wage remain popular.

 Matters of perennial statewide debate tend to include taxation (which runs relatively low compared to other northeastern states); the needs and demands of Delaware's massive business community; education (Delaware's educational spending per student remains low); increasing stress on the environment; urban development and sprawl; the needs of an increasingly diverse population; large income disparities between wealthy and disadvantaged areas; and a perceived disconnect between the rural central and southern areas of the state and Wilmington and the urbanized corridor in the north, home to the bulk of the state's population.

-National Politics
+National politics

 Delaware's situation with respect to the Presidential Primary Election changed between 2000 and 2008.
 Delaware's Primary is held "on the first Tuesday in February in the calendar year of a presidential election."
 In 2000, Delaware was the sole state to have a primary on February 1, while in 2004 it was one of five states with primaries on February 3.
 In the 2008 primaries, Delaware shared February 5 with 23 other states on "Super Tuesday (2008)", the largest group of simultaneous primary races in the history of the United States.
 Being the first Primary in the nation increases the influence of a state disproportionately in determining who the contestants will be in the general presidential election.
 However, as other states change the dates of their primaries, influence is inevitably decreased.

-Federal Representation
+Federal representation

-Delaware's senators in the United States Senate are Chris Coons and Tom Carper, both Democrats, serving since 2010 and 2001, respectively.
-Delaware's at-large representative in the United States House of Representatives is Lisa Blunt Rochester, a Democrat.
+Delaware's senators in the United States Senate are Chris Coons and Lisa Blunt Rochester, both Democrats, serving since 2010 and 2025, respectively.
+Delaware's at-large representative in the United States House of Representatives is Sarah McBride, a Democrat.

 Delaware is part of the United States District Court for the District of Delaware in the federal judiciary.
 The district's cases are appealed to the Philadelphia-based United States Court of Appeals for the Third Circuit.